antl3x/codeplot/README.md

 ---

 **tl;dr**: ▱ codePlot - an innovative tool for interactive, code-driven data visualization.
 Explor your data on an canvas like Figma!
 Created by [@antl3x](https://github.com/antl3x).
+You can read more about why reading [this blog post.](https://antl3x.co/posts/2024-01-25-today-i-decided-to-create-a-tool-that-i-always-wanted/)

 Welcome to the next level of data visualization!
 We're bridging the gap between traditional coding environments and the vibrant world of interactive data visualization.